clementohNZ/datastructures-and-algorithms/003-trees/01-binary-trees/README.md

 - [Sources](#sources)

 ## Definitions
-1. In computer science, a binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child
+1. In computer science, a binary tree is a tree data structure in which each node has **at most two children**, which are referred to as the left child and the right child
 - [Wikipedia][1].

 2. A tree whose elements have at most 2 children is called a binary tree.
 Since each